Sasso0101/subitobot/README.md

 mkdir data
 docker-compose create
 ```
-The Docker container will use the data folder to store it's files (if you need to change this behavior modify the docker-compose.yaml file).
+The Docker container will use the `./data` folder to store it's files (if you want to change this behavior modify the `docker-compose.yaml` file).

-🚀 Run the container!
+Run the container! 🚀
 ```
 docker run subitobot
 ```